 This paper stressed the importance of conceptual understanding in certain crucial areas like Ethics, Values, Aptitude etc.

 Questions based on quotes were asked.
 Many questions focused on seeking examples from candidates – rather than theory.
 Examples will be game-changer.
 Topics like good governance, Corporate Social Responsibility (CSR), Whistleblowing, Rule of law were asked.

 We recommend all aspirants go through the ClearIAS online notes on Ethics, Integrity, and Aptitude.

-Read the UPSC syllabus and previous year question papers multiple times.
+Read the UPSC syllabus and previous year’s question papers multiple times.
 Prepare self-notes on every keyword (Eg: Crisis of conscience – which got repeated again).

-There are no major surprises this year for those candidates who had carefully analysed the previous year UPSC question papers.
-This year paper followed more or less the previous year trends.
+There are no major surprises this year for those candidates who had carefully analysed the previous year’s UPSC question papers.
+This year’s paper followed more or less the previous year’s trends.